-NetWare 5 uses a framework for handling network resources that is much different from that used by NetWare 3.
+NetWare 4 establishes a new framework for handling network resources that is much different from previous versions of NetWare.
 A replicated and distributed database replaces the NetWare 3 bindery as the storage medium for network information.

-This database, part of the NDS[TM] technology, organizes network components, such as servers, printers, and network users, as objects within a hierarchical tree structure.
+This database, part of the Novell[®] Directory ServicesTM technology, organizes network components, such as servers, printers, and network users, as objects within a hierarchical tree structure.